jimmyeisenhauer/jhu-getdata-003/README.md

 In this project we utlize the Human Activity Recognition Using Smartphones Data Set. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+In this repository you will find a R script that was developed to obtain the data and produce tidy data.
+You will also find the CodeBook that will describe the steps taken to tidy the data as well as the description of this data.

 The actual raw data set came from this zip file. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip